Hungary is one Croatia’s neighbors and it’s quite easy to travel from Hungary to Croatia, especially if you’re traveling

 Budapest to Split train ticket and seat reservation price

 Checking timetables and reserving tickets in advance is highly recommended, and you can do it on AcpRail or Trainline.
-On these services you can find out the train price on this route and to make a train reservation (seat reservation).
+On these services you can find out the train price on this route and make a train reservation (seat reservation).
 On this route timely train reservations are highly recommended.

 Buying in advance?
 Train tickets vary in price depending on several factors, such as how early you book or how many seats are still available.